10 work team-building activities your coworkers will love

 But team-building exercises, like ice breakers, warmups, or even virtual water coolers are essential for your organization — and it's time they got better press.
 The key is to be thoughtful and intentional when building camaraderie.
 Here’s how.

-At first glance, team-building exercises may seem like a silly or childish part of onboarding, but they serve a fundamental purpose, and they’re proven to have measurable, positive effects on teamwork.
-Like any classroom game, team-building activities for adults aim to teach a team about their colleagues or their roles, and help foster an environment of psychological safety — a critical component in team creativity and innovation.
+At first glance, activities for team building in the workplace may seem silly or childish, but they serve a fundamental purpose — they’re proven to have measurable, positive effects on teamwork.
+Like any classroom game, teamwork building exercises for adults aim to teach a team about their colleagues or their roles, and help foster psychological safety — a critical component in team creativity and innovation.

-Good team-building games will teach employees about one another's personalities, communication styles, problem-solving skills, and more.
+Good team-building games will teach employees about one another’s personalities, communication styles, problem-solving skills, and more.
+In Mural’s 2024 Teamwork Research Report, 39% of workers reported that they believe building trust and empathy is the top way to fix creative teamwork.
 That interpersonal knowledge leads to a stronger team, which offers a range of company-wide benefits, including:

 When colleagues understand each other, they can better collaborate on difficult projects or support one another’s professional pursuits.